Table of Contents

 - Properly dispose of any appliances that will not be coming with you.

-- Organize a garage sale or list all of the items you wanting to sell online fro your sell pile.
+- Organize a garage sale or list the items you want to sell online from your sell pile.

 - Buy any other packing material you might need (sharpies, bubble wrap, tape gun, moving straps).

 What should I do a month before moving?

 4 Weeks Before Moving Day